Our Revolution: Post-2016 political activism

 A subsequent article in The New Republic concurred with the Politico report and suggested that change may be necessary at Our Revolution for it to succeed at its goals.
 After Politico reported the discontent with Figaro's position in the organization, Turner announced that Figaro would still be part of the organization and noted that Figaro's anti-immigrant and pro-Trump commentary was not endorsed by Turner or Our Revolution.
 Figaro said that she "offer[s] no excuse" for her comments and questioned the motivations of those who spoke to Politico about her.
 Erika Andiola, an undocumented immigrant who was a former political director at Our Revolution, said that Turner fired her after her activism in favor of the DREAM Act.

 The Young Turks, a progressive American news and commentary program on YouTube, discussed the Politico article on their May 21 show, calling it an "attack piece".
 Cenk Uygur strongly objected to its claims and denied its accuracy, including its assertions that the group "has left many Sanders supporters disillusioned" and that the group has "fueled doubts about Sanders' organizational ability heading into 2020".

 Our Revolution board member James Zogby disputed the Politico report in a series of tweets, calling it a "hit piece fueled [by] a few disgruntled souls out to harm [Nina Turner]."
 The Politico article has also been criticized by others on similar grounds, as well as for its anonymous sourcing and lack of quotes.
 An article published by Common Dreams also broadly disputed the Politico article, as did a Naked Capitalism piece.

+In 2024, Our Revolution joined the Democratic Socialists of America in supporting the Uncommitted National Movement, encouraging an uncommitted vote in the 2024 Democratic Party presidential primaries in response to Joe Biden's role in the Gaza genocide.

 Israel/Palestine advocacy

-The group is critical of U.S. Israel policy on the grounds that "Israel's genocidal attacks against the civilian population of Gaza have killed over 40,000 Palestinians" and that "Of the over 40,000 Gazans who have been killed, two-thirds are women and children."
+Our Revolution is critical of U.S. Israel policy on the grounds that "Israel's genocidal attacks against the civilian population of Gaza have killed over 40,000 Palestinians" and that "of the over 40,000 Gazans who have been killed, two-thirds are women and children".
 Its fundraising site reads, "No more U.S. funding for Netanyahu's brutal war."

-Summer for Progress

-In July 2017, several progressive organizations, including Fight for 15, Justice Democrats, Democratic Socialists of America, National Nurses United, Working Families Party, and Brand New Congress announced a push to encourage House Democrats to sign on to a #PeoplesPlatform to support "eight bills currently in the House of Representatives that will address the concerns of everyday Americans."
-These eight bills and the topics they address are: